-Ciara Slammed By Kelly Rowland & Charlamagne Over Naked Photoshoot With Son
+Ciara Slammed By Kelly Rowland And Charlamagne Over Naked Photoshoot With Son

 Ciara originally posted photo taken from her pregnancy photoshoot for Harper’s Bazaar magazine to her Instagram account alongside the caption “Just The 4 Of Us” alongside a heart emoji, as the snap shows a pregnant Ciara holding a naked Future while her shirtless husband Russell put his hands on her baby bump.

-However, it looks like Kelly wasn’t too big of a fan of the Wilson’s getting naked for the pregnancy shoot, as the former Destiny’s Child singer allegedly left a comment on the photo calling it “not a cute pic.”
+However, it looks like Kelly wasn’t too big of a fan of the Wilson’s getting naked for the pregnancy shoot, as the former Destiny’s Child singer allegedly like a fan’s comment on the photo that called it “not a cute pic.”

-The Shade Room captured a screen shot of Rowland’s comments on Ciara’s Instagram upload, in which she slammed the “Goodies” singer and her family for getting naked.
+The Shade Room captured a screen shot of the comment Rowland liked underneath Ciara’s Instagram upload, in which the “Goodies” singer was slammed for getting naked.

-“This is not a cute pic… sorry…” Kelly commented on Ciara’s naked photo with her son and husband according to the screen shot posted by The Shade Room.
-“It’s no different than the one with the chick and her little boy,” Rowland continued.
+“This is not a cute pic… sorry…” the comment on Ciara’s naked photo with her son and husband according to the screen shot posted by The Shade Room read.
+“It’s no different than the one with the chick and her little boy,” Rowland’s liked comment continued.

-Kelly then continued to slam Ciara in the comments section of her naked pregnancy photo, adding “Why must everyone prove a point by being in your bday suit?”
+Kelly then continued to slam Ciara in the comments section of her naked pregnancy photo, as the fan added “Why must everyone prove a point by being in your bday suit?”

 But it wasn’t just Kelly Rowland who slammed Ciara for the naked pregnancy photo.